-Unequal Annual Cash Inflows
+Unequal Cash Flows Method

 Begin with the amount of cash used to purchase the investment and subtract the cash inflows for the first year:

-If the remaining cash flows to recover is less than or equal to the CF of year 2, subtract the CF of year 2.
+If the remaining cash flows to recover is greater than or equal to the cash flows of year 2, subtract the cash flows expected for year 2.

-Cash to be received during the final recovery year
+Portion of final recovery year = Cash remaining to be recovered Cash to be received during the final recovery year

 The payback period is equal to the number of full years plus the portion of final recovery year.